ULB-Darmstadt/shacl-form/README.md

 ```typescript
 setClassInstanceProvider((className: string) => Promise<string>)
 ```
-Sets a callback function that is called when a SHACL property has an `sh:class` definition.
-The expected return value is a string (e.g. in format `text/turtle`) that contains RDF class instance definitions of the given class.
-Instances can be defined e.g. like:
+Sets a callback function that is invoked when a SHACL property has an `sh:class` definition to retrieve class instances.
+See [below](#classInstanceProvider) for more information.
-- `example:Instance a example:Class`
-- `example:Instance a owl:NamedIndividual; skos:broader example:Class`

-Class hierarchies can be built using `rdfs:subClassOf` or `skos:broader`.

 ## Features